 Putting that history to work on the many challenges we’re facing today requires that we tell history from multiple perspectives and recognize the many people and experiences that have shaped the United States.

-At Atlanta History Center, Civic Season looks like a virtual Juneteenth celebration spanning the entire month of June.
+At Atlanta History Center, Civic Season looks like our Juneteenth celebration spanning the entire month of June.
 In addition to virtual activities including Author Talks, walking tours, and artist highlights, these activities will be supplemented by a month-long social media and content campaign aimed at highlighting and honoring Black innovation, creativity, and activism.

 Civic Season will also look like exploring offerings from organizations all across the United States, from non-partisan resources on civics education to reflective activities and destinations, taking part in the Civic Season can look many different ways.